Virtual-Machine-Vagrant/vagrant-ubuntu-lamp/README.md

 #### Step 5: Add Files to: `~/Projects/vagrant-ubuntu-lamp/htdocs/`

 The is the web root.
-Add your application files. e.g., WordPress, Drupal, Joomla, or any other PHP software.
+Add your application files. e.g., WordPress, Drupal, Joomla, etc.

 #### Step 6: Learn to Use the Tools That I've Bundled